AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Introduction

 Second, \model incorporates \textbf{global salient content} selected by an efficiently trained extractor through (1) direct text concatenation, or (2) inserting their key-value matrices into attention calculation.
 This lets the summarizer be aware of important topics at a global level, to enhance salience estimation and summary informativeness.

-We experiment with five popular long-input benchmarks of different genres: investigation reports in GovReport~\cite{huang-etal-2021-efficient}, meeting transcripts in QMSum~\cite{zhong-etal-2021-qmsum}, TV transcripts in SummScreen~\cite{chen-etal-2022-summscreen}, scientific papers in arXiv~\cite{cohan-etal-2018-discourse}, and fictions in BookSum~\cite{kryscinski-etal-2022-booksum}.
+We experiment with five popular long-input benchmarks of different genres: investigation reports in GovReport~\cite{huang-etal-2021-efficient}, meeting transcripts in QMSum~\cite{zhong-etal-2021-qmsum}, TV screenplays in SummScreen~\cite{chen-etal-2022-summscreen}, scientific papers in arXiv~\cite{cohan-etal-2018-discourse}, and fictions in BookSum~\cite{kryscinski-etal-2022-booksum}.
 First, on all the five datasets, all \model variants uniformly outperform Se3~\cite{moro2022se3}, the divide-and-conquer baseline, on summary informativeness as evaluated by ROUGE~\cite{lin-2004-rouge} and on coherence as measured by DiscoScore~\cite{zhao2022discoscore} and a metric based on entity graphs~\cite{guinaudeau-strube-2013-graph}---both metrics are highly correlated with human judgment, according to~\newcite{zhao2022discoscore}.
 Second, \model with memory mechanisms also improves summary faithfulness over Se3 on GovReport, according to SummaC~\cite{laban-etal-2022-summac}, an entailment-based faithfulness metric.
 Lastly, compared with more memory-intensive models that also maintain global context, such as \newcite{phang2022investigating} and \newcite{liu2022page}, \model achieves higher automatic scores for informativeness, coherence, and faithfulness on GovReport~\cite{huang-etal-2021-efficient}.
-On BookSum which comprises the lengthiest documents and summaries among the five datasets, \model also achieves higher levels of informativeness and coherence compared to the most recent comparisons.
+On BookSum which comprises the lengthiest documents and summaries among the five datasets, \model produces more informative and coherence outputs than recent models.